Mindgreppers/lifemaker_web/content/_index.md

 * Ensuring food, health, housing, clothing, education, purposeful travel, work opportunity and socio-economic equality for all families.
 * Healthy soil, air, water, forests & natural ecosystem for sustainability of humanity and all Life on Earth.

+## What's happening 2018?
+- Pilot in Village Saalig & in Dharamsala town, Himachal Pradesh under cooperative society model.
+- Starting food and household items based cottage industry
+- Spreading awareness about Lifemaker society through products, shops, meetups and personal interactions.
+- Film education club will start in December in villages of Dharamsala, HP.
+Thanks to crowdfunding support by friends.
+- Discussions and documentation of
+  - Aims, objectives and rules of the society
+  - Philosophy and literature
+  - Working model with all five dimensions of education, health, production, exchange and justice
+  - Universal values
+- Planning camps for Life Education in Himalayas from March 29th onwards
+- Content on internet, youtube and radio is on the way
+- Looking for land to lease for camps, workshops & residencies
+- Registering a charitable society

 ## The five pronged working model (how to be)

 > Since family is the fundamental unit of co-existence, of societal organisation and of propogation of human seed, and the first and primary space for education and wellbeing of everyone, our approach is family based.